whiteflang/Project_Microfrontends_Mrcinema/README.md

 ```

-##Switch into the project marketing and open the generated configuration file projects\marketing\webpack.config.js.
-It contains the module federation configuration for marketing.
+## Switch into the project 'marketing' and open the generated configuration file 'projects\marketing\webpack.config.js.'
+It contains the module federation configuration for 'marketing'.
 Adjust it as follows:

 ```javascript
  const { shareAll, withModuleFederationPlugin } = require('@angular-architects/module-federation/webpack');